datasciencecampus/chrono_lens/scripts/gcloud/README.md

 # Using `batch_process_images.py`

 This script enables a set of images to be processed over a set date range.

+This script is useful in running the time series on pre-existing data - for example, if you have started image acquisition before readying the model, or if you wish to re-process imagery with an alternative model or alternative settings.

+The script calls the cloud function `process_day` which runs a named model on a particular date for a given list of cameras. `process_day` in turn calls `run_model_on_image` in the same way the scheduled every 10 minute call is processed, with results placed in BigQuery.

+Command line options are:
+* `--JSON-private-key` JSON key from GCP with permission to invoke cloud functions in the named GCP project
+* `--cameras-json` filename of a JSON file containing a dictionary of image suppliers, each key linked to a list of named cameras to process
+* `--start-date` starting date for when images will be processed
+* `--end-date` end date for when images will be processed
+* `--model-name` name of the machine learning model with optional pre- and post-processing filters (available models are listed with `--help`)
+* `--gcp-region` Google Compute Platform region where your project is hosted (e.g. `europe-west2`)
+* `--gcp-project` name of your Google Compute Platform project
+* `--help` detailed help on each option, with default arguments listed

+The service account represented by the JSON file will need:
+* `roles/cloudfunctions.invoker`

+See the [Cloud README.md](cloud/README.md) for further information;
+the Cloud setup scripts will create a service account with these permissions (`backfill-ne@...`).

 ## Launching the script